In Search of Dungeons and Dragons

 Although the architects of D&D did not come from the performing arts, their creation brings to memory the type of theatre known as “interactive theatre”, in which the fourth wall that separates performers and audience is removed.
 The interactive theatre has a long tradition, with examples such as the 1934 theatrical play Night of January 16th, a courtroom drama where the audience takes the role of the jury and decides a verdict that leads to two possible outcomes of the play.
 And even before, during the 1920s in Soviet Russia, interactive plays like The Glorification of Revolution were used to spread the communist ideology, with the audience taking the role of the Tsar’s soldiers or the workers in arms.

 Back when I was in college, cuentería was huge in Colombian colleges.
-My friends and I would join dozens more who would congregate around a handful of cuenteros, in one of the squares of the campus.
-Hypnotized by the great stories and the bohemian atmosphere surrounding the gathering, it was difficult to resist the temptation of staying and listening just one more story, at the peril of not making it on time for the Abstract Algebra class.
+My friends and I would join dozens more who would congregate around a handful of cuenteros, in one of the campus squares.
+Hypnotized by the great stories and the bohemian atmosphere surrounding the gathering, it was difficult to resist the temptation of staying and listening to just one more story, at the peril of not making it on time for the Abstract Algebra class.
 It’s a shame that European universities, more uptight and less prone to indulge their students in such hippy activities, don’t have anything similar to cuentería, certainly something I missed when I studied there.

 Over the years, I must have played D&D with more than 150 people.
 With many of them, it was probably just a session or two, encounters too short to be remembered.
 With some others, however, the stories that we created together spanned for months and years, and though I can barely recall any of the specifics, I know they were epic tales of courage and honour.